Top Things to do in Port Macquarie on the North East Coast Australia

 Visit the Port Macquarie Koala Hospital

-While you are visiting the Koala Hospital, pop into the Roto Historical House, a beautifully preserved, late-Victorian building, just one minute walk from the hospital.
-And if you’re lucky you might spot Koalas perched in the surrounding trees too!
+While visiting the Koala Hospital, pop into the Roto Historical House, a beautifully preserved, late-Victorian building, just one minute walk from the hospital.
+And if you’re lucky, you might spot Koalas perched in the surrounding trees too!

 Walk into Kooloonbung Creek Nature Park

 You don’t need to travel long distances to dive into nature.
 Only 5 minutes walk from the town centre, and you step into the stunningly beautiful Kooloonbung Creek Nature Park, with its 5 km boardwalk and walking trails.
 I did only a small portion of the walks as it was too dark when I got there.

 I would recommend visiting this Nature park during the day or in the sunshine for a refreshing walk, as early in the morning is the perfect time for spotting birdlife.